xrf/thesis/src/angular-momentum-coupling.md

 \end{pmatrix} |j m\rangle \otimes |j m'\rangle$$
 is invariant under SU(2) transformations.

+### Terminals

 The **terminals** of lines, highlighted by the grey circles, represent the free $m$ variables (i.e. those that are not summed over).
 We label the terminals so as to provide a correspondence to the algebraic equations.
 For example, in [@Fig:3jm] we label the terminals “1”, “2”, and “3” to indicate their correspondence to $m_1$, $m_2$, and $m_3$.

 ![3-jm symbol when an argument is zero: $(\check{1} 0 2) = (1 2) / \jweight{j}_1$ in [@Eq:3jm-zero]](fig-3jm-zero){#fig:3jm-zero}

 There is one exceptional situation where a terminal may be absent: when the line is zero.
 This occurs in, for example, the simplification of a 3-jm symbol when one of the angular momenta is zero in [@Eq:3jm-zero].
-This is depicted diagramatticaly in [@Fig:3jm-zero], and shown here in shorthand notation:
+This is depicted diagrammatically in [@Fig:3jm-zero], and shown here in shorthand notation:
 $$(\check{1} 0 2) = \frac{(1 2)}{\jweight{j}_1}$$

+### Closed diagrams

 ![Second orthogonality relation for 3-jm symbols: $(1 2 3) (2 3 4) = (1 4) (1' 2 3) (1' 2 3)$ in [@Eq:3jm-orthogonality-2]](fig-3jm-orthogonality-2){#fig:3jm-orthogonality-2}